-7.5.1 The Director of Services will review and explore strategies to address risks escalated to them from within their own Service Region.
-The Director of Services will determine what risks to escalate to the Chief Executive.
-The Director of Service, the National of Finance, National Head of Quality, National Head of HRM, and the National Head of Procurement, will make returns to the National Head of Risk & Regulation to ensure that all major risks are recorded on the Corporate Risk Register.
+- Review and explore strategies to address risks escalated to them from within their own Service Region. - Determine what risks to escalate to the Chief Executive and what risks to escalate to the HSE. - Make returns to the National Head of Risk & Regulation to ensure that all major risks are recorded on the Corporate Risk Register.